What is a Lifetime Trust?

 Reducing Probate Costs

-You can set up a Lifetime Trust (we call it a Family Protection Trust) and transfer the bulk of your assets into that Trust.
-If you do so, then when you die there will be no probate procedure required and therefore no probate costs.
+You can set up a Lifetime Trust and transfer the bulk of your assets (if under £300,000) into that Trust.
+If you do so, then when you die there will be no probate required and therefore no probate costs.
 If the Government do enact the Probate charges they postponed in 2017, this could be a saving of several thousand pounds.
 Your estate may also be administered right away.

 Dependant Relatives Claims When you die

-Whether you have a Will or not, people can come out of the woodwork and claim a share of your estate.
+Whether you have a Will or not, people can come forward and claim a share of your estate.
 For those assets placed in a Lifetime Trust, then they are protected from these claims.

 Children Inheriting At The Wrong Time